Skip to main content

 Highlighting Innovation

-The celebration of elevated customer experience continued with the 30th annual presentation of the Ideas to Go video.
-A sampling of the innovative c-stores featured in this year’s installment included:
+During the same session, the celebration of elevated customer experience continued with the 30th annual presentation of Ideas 2 Go.
+Innovative c-store retailers featured in this year's installment included:

-• Maryland-based Dash In unveiled a new foodservice vision featuring an open kitchen where customers can see their food being prepared.
+• Dash In: La Plata, Md.-based Dash In unveiled a new foodservice vision featuring an open kitchen where customers can see their food being prepared.
 The retail brand also partnered with a local chef, Spike Mendelsohn, to provide an elevated food experience, including the creation of a new dish called the Spikeburger.

-• Based in Maine, Rusty Lantern Market digs into its New England roots with its signature dish of fresh Maine lobster rolls, as well as local beer and wine.
-One of its first hires was a chef from Whole Foods, and employees in the new open kitchen are outfitted in chef coats.
+• Rusty Lantern Markets: Based in Brunswick, Maine, Rusty Lantern Markets digs into its New England roots with a signature dish of fresh Maine lobster rolls, as well as local beer and wine.
+One of the company's first hires was a chef from Whole Foods.
+Employees in its new open kitchen are outfitted in chef coats.

-• RJ Wags Park by Robert James Brands in Newtown, Ohio, is an extension of its gas station/c-store for families and their pets to have fun.
-The park, which sits on four acres around the convenience store, features a full-service bar, a big screen TV to watch sporting events and a barbecue truck.
-The c-store itself offers 22 beers on tap and sells its signature item: a Bretzel.
+• RJ Wags Park: Created by Robert James Brands in Newtown, Ohio, RJ Wags Park is an extension of the company's gas station/c-store designed for families and their pets to have fun.
+The park, which sits on four acres around the convenience store, features a full-service bar, big-screen TV to watch sporting events, and a barbecue truck.
+The c-store itself offers 22 beers on tap and sells a signature item: the Bretzel.

-• Worcester, Mass.-based Nouria believes that “What Makes You Happy, Makes Us Happy” so much it is written on the stores’ walls.
-The stores are bright and colorful, and include community-inspired graphics.
-The brand also introduces itself to travelers from all over through its store at Logan International Airport in Boston.
+• Nouria: Worcester, Mass.-based Nouria believes that "What Makes You Happy, Makes Us Happy" so much so that it is written on the walls.
+Stores are bright and colorful, and include community-inspired graphics.
+The brand introduces itself to travelers from all over through a store at Logan International Airport in Boston.

-• Family Express, based in Valparaiso, Ind., is noted for its square doughnuts and friendly workforce.
-Customer service is an obsession with this c-store chain, developed through its creation of The Living Brand, a set of principles that embody the customer service culture of the fast-growing company.
-With a training center and training store at its headquarters, Family Express interviews potential employees who have to pass a three-day orientation experience before they will be hired.
+• Family Express: Based in Valparaiso, Ind., Family Express is recognized for its square doughnuts and friendly workforce.
+Customer service is an obsession with this c-store chain, developed through its creation of The Living Brand, a set of principles that embody the customer service culture of this fast-growing company.
+With a training center and training store at its headquarters, Family Express interviews potential employees who have to pass a three-day orientation experience before they are hired.

-• New England’s Seasons Corner Market aims to provide customers a “step above” experience through amenities like its Corner Market Café brand and bathrooms they call “Guest Rooms” that feature touchless faucets and hand dryers.
+• Seasons Corner Market: New England's Seasons Corner Market aims to provide customers "a step above" experience through amenities such as its Corner Market Café brand and bathrooms that the company's refers to as "Guest Rooms," which feature touchless faucets and hand dryers.

-• The Owensboro, Ky.-based HOP Shops chain in Kentucky brings its restrooms up a notch with a disco ball and music in its bathrooms.
+• HOP Shops: The Owensboro, Ky.-based HOP Shops chain in Kentucky brings its restrooms up a notch with unique disco-themed bathrooms.

 The 2024 NACS Show is taking place Oct.
-7-10.
-It features 50-plus education sessions; a 430,000-square-foot expo floor showcasing more than 200 new exhibitors; and the Food Safety Forum, a colocated NACS event.
+7-10 at the Las Vegas Convention Center.
+It features 50-plus education sessions and a 430,000-square-foot expo floor showcasing more than 200 new exhibitors.

 X